gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * The html report is way, way easier to read and browse.
 Did I mention it contains the test output?
 Here is the [example](http://builds.gradle.org/repository/download/bt9/.lastSuccessful/reports/ide/integTest/index.html).
 * The reports neatly work with Gradle parallel testing ([test.maxParallelForks](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:maxParallelForks)) and forking features ([test.forkEvery](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:forkEvery)).
 Run your tests in parallel so that the build is faster!

 The reports are not yet turned on by default.
 They are @Incubating and we need more feedback before we make Gradle use them by default.
 The new report might exhibit increased heap usage for tests that eagerly log to the standard streams.
 In case your tests get hungry you can easily feed them: see the code samples [in the dsl reference](dsl/org.gradle.api.tasks.testing.Test.html).
-To enable the new test reports, please set the [test.testReport = true](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testReport).
+To enable the new TestNG test reports, please set the [test.testReport = true](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testReport).

 ## Deprecations